American Forests Crowns Ultimate Big Tree Champion

 “We know that people love and respect big trees,” says Sheri Shannon, the American Forests National Big Tree Program coordinator.
 “The amount of interest and support that people showed for the Ozark chinkapin is a testament to the power of trees to bring communities together and how valued they are in our society.”

-American Forests National Big Tree Program is a conservation movement to locate, appreciate and protect the biggest tree species in the United States.
+Since 1940, the National Big Tree Program has been a testament to American Forests’ legacy of leadership in recognizing the beauty and critical ecosystem services provided by our biggest and oldest trees.
 The program is active in all 50 states and the District of Columbia and is used as a model for numerous Big Tree programs around the world.
 More than 750 champions are crowned each year and documented in a biannual publication, the National Register of Big Trees.
 The new spring 2013 register is scheduled to be released on April 26, with the reigning national champion Ozark chinkapin expected to keep its crown in addition to being the Big Tree Madness Ultimate Big Tree.

 Missouri’s Ozark chinkapin is one of six national champions from the state of Missouri and is also one of more than 100 state champion big trees, as identified by the Missouri Department of Conservation’s Champion Tree Program.
 A member of the chestnut family, this species of tree is susceptible to chestnut blight and, consequently, is a species of conservation concern.
 However, this particular Ozark chinkapin has remained healthy and resilient, gathering a large fan base throughout the state and on social media.